lxc/incus/doc/howto/network_zones.md

 ```{youtube} https://www.youtube.com/watch?v=2MqpJOogNVQ
 ```

-Network zones can be used to serve DNS records for LXD networks.
+Network zones can be used to serve DNS records for Incus networks.

 You can use network zones to automatically maintain valid forward and reverse records for all your instances.
-This can be useful if you are operating a LXD cluster with multiple instances across many networks.
+This can be useful if you are operating a Incus cluster with multiple instances across many networks.

 Having DNS records for each instance makes it easier to access network services running on an instance.
 It is also important when hosting, for example, an outbound SMTP service.